 We have kept the positions in all four of the above-mentioned stocks.
-3R Petroleum now trades on 3 times 2025 earnings, Li Ning (leading Chinese sportswear brand) on 9.5 times 2025 earnings with a 4.5% dividend yield (and almost 40% of its market cap in net cash), and while Delivery Hero (online food delivery in 75 countries, mainly emerging markets led by Korea) is currently not making money, it trades on 0.45 times price-to-sales (vs Zomato in India on 8 times sales, for example, and DoorDash in the US on 4 times sales).
+3R Petroleum now trades on 3x 2025 earnings, Li Ning (leading Chinese sportswear brand) on 9.5x 2025 earnings with a 4.5% dividend yield (and almost 40% of its market cap in net cash), and while Delivery Hero (online food delivery in 75 countries, mainly emerging markets led by Korea) is currently not making money, it trades on 0.45x price-to-sales (vs Zomato in India on 8x sales, for example, and DoorDash in the US on 4x sales).
 In addition to this, we believe that Delivery Hero will ultimately become very profitable in the years ahead and have a clear plan to achieve this.
 There is now more than 150% upside to our fair values for each of 3R, Delivery Hero and Li Ning.
 It is unusual for any stock we own to have more than 100% upside to fair value, let alone 150%+.
 We continue to spend a lot of time on these three stocks, continually reassessing our views and fair values for them.
-In Bank Mandiri's case, the upside to fair value is a more moderate 35%, but the five-year IRR is 23% and the stock trades on 9.5 times 2025 earnings with a 6% dividend yield.
+In Bank Mandiri's case, the upside to fair value is a more moderate 35%, but the five-year IRR is 23% and the stock trades on 9.5x 2025 earnings with a 6% dividend yield.

-Five new buys were made in the period, the largest of which was NetEase (China gaming) at 1% of Fund.
-In India, the Fund bought 0.5% positions in car manufacturer/conglomerate Mahindra & Mahindra and financial services group Bajaj Finance.
-In Latin America, the Fund bought online travel agency Despegar (on 12.5 times 2025 earnings), and in South Africa, Standard Bank (on 7.5 times 2025 earnings with an 8% dividend yield) was added.
+There were five new buys in the period, the largest of which was NetEase (China gaming) at 1% of Strategy.
+In India, the Strategy bought 0.5% positions in car manufacturer/conglomerate Mahindra & Mahindra and financial services group Bajaj Finance.
+In Latin America, the Strategy bought online travel agency Despegar (on 12.5x 2025 earnings), and in South Africa, Standard Bank (on 7.5x 2025 earnings with an 8% dividend yield) was added.

 NetEase sold off heavily late last year on the threat of regulatory action against the gaming sector.
-These proposals were subsequently hastily withdrawn, and the responsible officials were censured for causing market panic.
+These proposals were subsequently hastily withdrawn, and the responsible officials censured for causing market panic.
 The share price recovered quickly, but then, along with most Chinese stocks, gave up most of the year-to-date gains.
 We met with the company in China in June and came away with a very positive view.
 The legacy PC gaming business is still growing and no longer heavily reliant on one particular game (their largest game is now only 10% of the overall business, as an example).
 It currently trades on a 10% free cash flow yield, has a very strong balance sheet (over 20% of market cap in net cash) and is returning two-thirds of free cash flow to shareholders.